Saturday, January 12, 2019

 Beekeeping: Honey and Pollination Services

-The economics of beekeeping is a very important consideration for anyone hoping to keep bees naturally.
-With the rising difficulties in honeybee health and survival, biodynamic beekeeping provides a sustainable roadmap for allowing the bees to thrive within a new framework.
-The true cost of the essential services of honey production and crop pollination will be discussed in detail, as well as the value of wax, propolis, queens, and breeding.
+The products of beekeeping are very important to consider for anyone hoping to keep bees naturally.
+With the rising difficulties in honeybee health and survival, biodynamic beekeeping provides a sustainable roadmap for allowing the bees to thrive, while still utilizing the great gifts that the bees give.
+The cost and quality of the essential services of honey production and crop pollination will be discussed in detail, as well as the value of wax, propolis, queens, and breeding.

 Small scale Grain processing